Farheen-498/PythonBigDataQuestions/README.md

 ## Assignment Part-1
 Q1.
 Why do we call Python as a general purpose and high-level programming language?

 Q2.
 Why is Python called a dynamically typed language?

 Q3.
 List some pros and cons of Python programming language?

 Q4.
 In what all domains can we use Python?

+ans.

 Q5.
 What are variable and how can we declare them?
+Sol.
+Variables are which stores the values.
+    name="PythonGeeks"
+    _no = 5

 Q6.
 How can we take an input from the user in Python?
+ By using input()

 Q7.
 What is the default datatype of the value that has been taken as an input using input() function?
+The default value is String.

 Q8.
 What is type casting?

+Ans.
+Conversion from a one data type to another one.

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?